Grants: Funding Opportunities

 Recipients: North Texas Commission

-Recipients: Inspection/Maintenance participating counties in which a fee is collected for this purpose
+Recipients: Counties participating in the Vehicle Emissions Inspection/Maintenance program in which a fee is collected for this purpose.

 Grants Awarded from Federal Funds